Form-Z: Third-party rendering plugins

 V-Ray is a rendering engine developed by Chaos Labs & austodessys using CPU and/or GPU (PC hardware with Nvidia CUDA-based GPU cards.).
 The V-Ray plugin allows for the assignment of V-Ray materials to form·Z objects.
 Once the materials are established, the plugin transfers the scene including objects, lights interactive or progressive rendering.

 Popular culture

 Form•Z and RenderZone Plus claim to be used in Hollywood productions, in and behind the scenes (set design pre-production and construction, miniature model design, pre-vis animation, CG special effects, post-production etc.).

 Productions include: Ocean's Eleven, Pirates of the Caribbean, Planet of the Apes, Reign of Fire, Space Cowboys, Solaris, Star Trek Into Darkness, Terminator 3 and Transformers.
+Form-Z was used by ILM's visual effects supervisor John Knoll to create the shot of the Enterprise-D going to warp in Star Trek: Generations, the first time CGI rather than a model had been used to create starship shots in a Star Trek movie.